 Ultimately you will have to sign the severance agreement if you want the money or whatever benefit they offer; but that does not mean you should sign it without carefully considering the terms.
 There are basically three types of severance agreements with employers in Texas.
 I call them the “let’s just be friends” severance; the “business defense” severance; and the “shush and go away” severance.
 Although each has a different purpose, any severance agreement might include elements of others or might have multiple purposes.
 Most people will accept severance agreements because they want the money more than whatever the company wants in return; but sometimes it pays to negotiate the benefit and/or the terms of the agreement.
 Texas employment lawyers can help you determine the proper course of action for you.

-“Let’s Just Be Friends” Severance Agreements in Texas
+“Let’s Just Be Friends” Severance Agreements

 The “let’s just be friends” severance agreement is normally for entry level to low-level management employees during reductions in force.
 The purpose is really to end the relationship amicably and tie up any loose ends.
 Usually the company offers some additional cash as a flat amount or some calculation of salary and service time.
 It may also offer to extend health benefits or add incentives to a retirement plan.
 Since lower level employees usually don’t have access to sensitive company information or client files, these employees normally pose little risk of harming the company by going to a competitor or starting a competing business.
 If your employer offers a severance agreement like this then you should contact an employment lawyer to review it for you.